asvd/microlight/README.md

 microlight.js
 =============

-*microlight.js* is a micro-library (2.2k minified) which simplifies reading snippets of source code by highlighting, for any programming language, yet without attaching additional language packages or
+*microlight.js* is a micro-library (2.2k minified) which improves readability of code snippets by highlighting, for any programming language, yet without attaching additional language packages or
  styles: